Washington's NFL Cheerleaders Say They Had To Pose Topless As VIPs Watched

 In an earlier tweet, Blackwell also said it was a "big mistake" if Goodell doesn't discuss how to protect the NFL's cheerleaders — and protect the NFL and its teams from a future lawsuit.

 When the Times contacted the NFL about its Washington story, a spokesman said the league "has no role in how the clubs which have cheerleaders utilize them."

-The spokesman added, "Our office will work with our clubs in sharing best practices and employment-related processes that will support club cheerleading squads within an appropriate and supportive workplace."
+"Our office will work with our clubs in sharing best practices and employment-related processes that will support club cheerleading squads within an appropriate and supportive workplace," the spokesman added.